leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 The raw cost of 64 global notary nodes making transactions roughly once per minute (the Komodo block interval) has a cost.
-There is a one-time yearly fee of 300 KMD paid directly to jl777 to cover these costs.
+There is a one-time yearly fee of 300 KMD and 300 COIN paid directly to jl777 to cover these costs.
 To protect against future price increases of KMD (it's currently just over $1 USD), one may purchase 6300 KMD, and then use the yearly 5% interest of 300 KMD to pay the yearly notarization costs.
+The 300 KMD is used the first year and then the remaining 6000 KMD will generate 300 KMD per year via 5% interest.

+Note that since block 1,000,000 of KMD, funds must be moved once per month to get the full 5% interest.
+Interest stops accruing after one month for UTXOs created after block 1M.
+UTXOs from before still accrue interest without needing to be moved.

 # Integrating Komodo DPoW Into Your Coin